Axway/amplify-central/content/en/docs/saas_api_gateway/fundamental_concepts.md

 ## Roles and teams

 Amplify has its own set of roles in addition to the Amplify Platform roles.
-These Amplify roles include Amplify Central Admin, Developer, and Consumer type roles to manage and use assets (for example, API proxies, applications, environments, Unified Catalog, and so on).
+These Amplify roles include Amplify **Central Admin**, **Developer**, and **Consumer** type roles to manage and use assets (for example, API proxies, applications, environments, Unified Catalog, and so on).

-* Amplify Central Admin has full access to manage Amplify and the Unified Catalog.
+* Amplify **Central Admin** has full access to manage Amplify and the Unified Catalog.
-* Amplify Central Developer has access to the Unified Catalog, Application management, and traffic monitoring.
+* Amplify **Central Developer** has access to the Unified Catalog, Application management, and traffic monitoring.
-* Amplify Central Consumer has access to the Unified Catalog and its Applications.
+* Amplify **Central Consumer** has access to the Unified Catalog and its Applications.

-An Amplify Central team is a group of users with varying abilities to manage and use assets.
+An Amplify team is a group of users with varying abilities to manage and use assets.
 For example, a team member can share assets and their promotion to the Unified Catalog.

 Users and teams of Amplify are managed by the Amplify Platform.
 For more information, see [Managing Organizations](https://docs.axway.com/bundle/platform-management/page/docs/management_guide/organizations/managing_organizations/index.html).